ahle-pro/kata_bank/README.md

 The "true" domain model should be represented by many views (diagrams, specifications, requirement text, etc...)
 We still miss some views here (sequence diagrams)
-But the real magic when combine DDD & BDD is that we could run the test cases automatically to control the quality of code with the scenarios in our ubiquitous lanquage.
+But the real magic when combine DDD & BDD is that we could run the test cases automatically to control the quality of code with the scenarios written in our ubiquitous lanquage.

 ### Text analysis
 Firstly, I use the textual analysis method (Abbott) to identify the candidate items for my model element (UML).